Elia-Renzoni/Operating_System/README.md

 # Operating_System
-Repository of the course of operating systems
+Repository of Concurrent Programming Problems.
+Using C, Java and Go